jansolo/mod-couchdb/README.md

 # mod-couchdb

 Wraps the couchdb API onto vert.x event bus messages.
+The module registers handlers for querying and updating couchdb databases on the event bus.
+The module can be used to query and update couchdb directly from the browser via the event bus bridge (be careful which calls you expose over the bridge, because the module itself does not enforce and check any security), but typically will be wrapped behind some "business" verticles.

 See JavaDoc on the CouchdbVerticle for more information on the registered handlers and usage of the event bus API.

 # Dependencies